qlik-oss/picasso.js/plugins/hammer/readme.md

       enable: function() {
         this.chart /*...*/;
       },
-      event: 'thePan', // optional - name the event this gestures should trigger defaults to 'pan' in this case ... // Pan options are described here http://hammerjs.github.io/recognizer-pan/ },
+      event: 'thePan', // optional - name the event this gestures should trigger; defaults to 'pan' in this case ... // Pan options are described here http://hammerjs.github.io/recognizer-pan/ },
-    recognizeWith: 'otherEvent1 otherEvent2', // space separated list of recognizers that should run simultaneously.
+    recognizeWith: 'otherEvent1 otherEvent2', // space-separated list of recognizers that should run simultaneously.
 The name is the event name specified in the options of the gesture (or the default name)
-    requireFailure: 'otherEvent', // space separated list of recognizers that needs to fail before this one gets recognized.
+    requireFailure: 'otherEvent', // space-separated list of recognizers that needs to fail before this one gets recognized.
 The name is the event name specified in the options of the gesture (or the default name)
     events: {
       /**
       * When hammer recognizes that a pan gesture begins the event specified in